zhzhang2018/flying_beagle/Initial-design-diary.md

 - Repeat brushless drive: It's more because I don't know how brushless can work for a lifter... or [how to control its torque in general](https://www.reddit.com/r/battlebots/comments/13v99xo/brushless_with_high_reduction_gearbox_in_a_beetle/).

 Next, the mechanism that links the motor to the lifter arms...
+It has to lift both arms with one servo.

+I may try with a nylon "rod" , considering how frictionless nylon usually is.
+The servo's pinion spins the rod, or is housed inside the rod, depending on ease of disassembly and reassembly.
+Both ends of the rod directly connects the arms via something like a key shaft.

 #### Unused ideas